 Motor vehicles, industrial facilities, electric companies, construction equipment, locomotives and ships are some of the major sources of NOx and VOCs.
 Currently, electric companies emit only about 6 percent of the nation’s combined emissions of NOx and VOCs.
 The power sector has reduced emissions of the NOx “precursor” to ozone by 82 percent since 1990.

-The Clean Air Act (CAA) requires the U.S. Environmental Protection Agency (EPA) to establish national ambient air quality standards (NAAQS)—at levels that are protective of public health with an adequate margin of safety – for six pollutants, including ozone.
-Breathing elevated ozone concentrations can trigger adverse health effects, such as respiratory inflammation, particularly for sensitive groups like asthmatics.
-Ground-level ozone also can reduce crop yields and tree growth.
+The Clean Air Act (CAA) requires the U.S. Environmental Protection Agency (EPA) to establish national ambient air quality standards (NAAQS)—at levels that are protective of public health and welfare (environment)—for six pollutants, including ozone.

 EPA reviewed its ozone standards in 1997 and set a tighter limit of 0.08 parts per million (ppm) for a new measuring time period, the 8-hour average (with rounding, the standard actually was 0.084).
 The CAA requires EPA to complete a review of each NAAQS, including ozone, at five-year intervals and make any necessary revisions.
 In 2008, EPA tightened the standard again to 0.075 ppm and in 2015 the Agency further lowered the ozone NAAQS to 0.070 ppm.

 Each tightening of the standard has consequences for state governments, businesses like electric companies, and the cost of many products and processes.